KEVIN DEL AGUILA is an Emmy Award-winning writer, Broadway performer, acclaimed director, playwright, and lyricist in New York City.

 Broadway audiences will recognize him from the original casts of PETER AND THE STARCATCHER (as Smee) and FROZEN (as Wandering Oaken), and children everywhere have heard his voice as a troll in Disney's blockbuster film FROZEN.
 He's appeared in LOVE'S LABOUR'S LOST at The Public Theater's Shakespeare in the Park, GOD BLESS YOU MR. ROSEWATER for City Center Encores, and in the off-Broadway revival of JACQUES BREL.
 Television guest appearances include LAW & ORDER: SVU, Hulu's DEADBEAT, and PEG + CAT.

 Other writing works include his middle-aged superhero musical THE ASTONISHING RETURN OF THE PROTAGONISTS!
 (2013 NAMT Festival), stage adaptations of the DreamWorks film MADAGASCAR, the wildly popular book series DIARY OF A WIMPY KID and DOG MAN: THE MUSICAL.
-He's written for the HBO comedy special SKETCH PAD, and for numerous children's television shows, most recently as Head Writer of BLUE'S CLUES & YOU for Nick Jr. and the CLIFFORD THE BIG RED DOG reboot for Amazon and PBS Kids (GLAAD Media Award Nomination).
+He's written for the HBO comedy special SKETCH PAD, and for numerous children's television shows, including WAFFLES + MOCHI for Netflix and the Obamas' Higher Ground Productions, and most recently as Head Writer of BLUE'S CLUES & YOU for Nick Jr. and the CLIFFORD THE BIG RED DOG reboot for Amazon and PBS Kids (GLAAD Media Award Nomination).

 Kevin has earned several Lortel and Drama Desk Award nominations for the off-Broadway productions of SKIPPYJON JONES, CLICK CLACK MOO, and WE THE PEOPLE, and has directed several productions of his own plays, including his comedy 6 STORY BUILDING (Best of NY Fringe), NUMBER ONE: A POLLOCK PAINTING, and SKIPPYJON JONES: SNOW WHAT.
 He directed the world premieres of FUNKED UP FAIRY TALES and SEE ROCK CITY at Barrington Stage, and has written and directed events for the New York Philharmonic, including their famed YOUNG PEOPLE'S CONCERTS at Lincoln Center.